RyanSnodgrass/notredame_club_membership_app/README.md

 - I have users signing in with full registration.
 - They can CRUD clubs.
 - The creator of the club becomes admin
-- Admin can invite and expell members
+- Admin can invite and expel members

 Not bad for a weekend app!

 Extra
 ===

 I put in some logic to have an always present home link, but not displayed when already at home(root.)
-By having it in the layout/application after the `= yield` ensures it displays on everypage keeping things DRY.
+By having it in the layout/application after the `= yield` ensures it displays on every page keeping things DRY.
 ```haml
 / app/views/layouts/application.html.haml
 = yield